-- · our ability to successfully commercialize and sell INVELTYS in the United States; - the cost, and our ability to expand and maintain the commercial infrastructure and manufacturing capabilities required to support the commercialization of INVELTYS, and any other products for which we receive marketing approval including product sales, medical affairs, marketing, manufacturing and distribution; - the progress, costs and results of our additional Phase 3 trial for KPI-121 0.25%, STRIDE 3 (STRIDE-Short Term Relief In Dry Eye), and whether we determine, or are required, to conduct any additional clinical trials or other activities for KPI-121 0.25%; - the costs, timing and outcome of regulatory review of KPI-121 0.25%, including whether any additional clinical trials or other activities are required for approval or label expansion; - the progress, costs and results of any clinical activities for regulatory review of INVELTYS and KPI-121 0.25% outside of the United States; - the costs and timing of process development and manufacturing scale-up activities associated with INVELTYS and KPI-121 0.25%; - the costs of commercialization activities for KPI-121 0.25% if we receive marketing approval and pre-commercialization costs for KPI-121 0.25% incurred prior to receiving any such marketing approval, including the costs and timing of expanding our sales force and establishing additional product sales, marketing, distribution and outsourced manufacturing capabilities; - the amount of revenue received from commercial sales of INVELTYS and, assuming receipt of marketing approval, KPI-121 0.25% or any other product candidates; - · our ability to establish and maintain strategic collaborations, licensing or other agreements and the financial terms of such agreements; - the scope, progress, results and costs of any product candidates that we may derive from any other product candidates that we may develop; - the extent to which we in-license or acquire rights to other products, product candidates or technologies; and the costs and timing of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights and defending against any intellectual property-related claims.
+- · our ability to successfully commercialize and sell INVELTYS in the United States; - the cost, and our ability to expand and maintain the commercial infrastructure and manufacturing capabilities required to support the commercialization of INVELTYS, and any other products for which we receive marketing approval including product sales, medical affairs, marketing, manufacturing and distribution; - the progress, costs and results of our ongoing Phase 3 trial for EYSUVIS, STRIDE 3 (STRIDE-Short Term Relief In Dry Eye); - the costs, timing and outcome of regulatory review of EYSUVIS, including whether any additional clinical trials or other activities are required for approval or label expansion; - the progress, costs and results of any clinical activities for regulatory review of INVELTYS and EYSUVIS outside of the United States; - the costs and timing of process development and manufacturing scale-up activities associated with INVELTYS; - the costs and timing of commercialization activities for EYSUVIS if we receive marketing approval, including the costs and timing of expanding our sales force and establishing additional product sales, marketing, distribution and outsourced manufacturing capabilities; - · the amount of revenue received from commercial sales of INVELTYS and, if approved, EYSUVIS or any other product candidates; - · our ability to establish and maintain strategic collaborations, licensing or other agreements and the financial terms of such agreements; - the scope, progress, results and costs of any product candidates that we may derive from any other product candidates that we may develop; - the extent to which we in-license or acquire rights to other products, product candidates or technologies; and - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights and defending against any intellectual property-related claims.

-We believe that our existing cash on hand as of June 30, 2019, will enable us to fund our planned operating expenses, debt service obligations and capital expenditure requirements through at least the third quarter of 2020, with additional cash runway expected when including revenues from INVELTYS.
-We have based these estimates on assumptions that may prove to be wrong, and our operating plan may change as a result of many factors currently unknown to us.
+We believe that our existing cash on hand as of September 30, 2019, together with projected INVELTYS revenue, will enable us to fund our operations through the next eighteen months from the date of this Form 10-Q. We have based these estimates on assumptions that may prove to be wrong, and our operating plan may change as a result of many factors currently unknown to us.
 As a result, we could deplete our available capital resources sooner than we currently expect.